wieslawsoltes/Core2D/src/Avalonia.Themes.Browser/README.md

 `UpstreamManifest.json` records original file hashes, theme keys and named parts.
 The maintainer importer and skin tool live in `tools/browser-theme` in Core2D;
 normal builds never download or regenerate upstream sources.
-Keep the original MIT license with redistributed source/binaries.
+Keep the original Avalonia MIT, WinUI MIT and per-file Microsoft MS-PL notices with redistributed source/binaries.
+Package metadata lists `MIT AND MS-PL` to retain the calendar/ date/time template notices; the source headers are not removed or relicensed.
 No public NuGet publish occurs as part of a build.

 Browser-style means the cross-platform web-app design language, not a DOM engine or a claim that OS pickers and text rasterization match every browser.
 Native